Paperwork For Puppy Sale

 Kennel Club Registration Certificate

-The breeder will often wait until all puppies have been sold and have been given names before registering them with their new owners' details.
+The breeder will often wait until all puppies have been sold and given names before registering them with their new owners' details.

-The Kennel Club are pretty efficient, and should have the certificates back to the breeder in a couple of weeks.
+The Kennel Club is efficient and should return the certificates to the breeder in a few weeks.

 Litter Registration Form

-If the breeder hasn't yet received the certificates, you can ask to see the litter registration form which will list the names and addresses of the sire and dam, and will give details of all puppies in their litter.
+If the breeder hasn't yet received the certificates, you can ask to see the litter registration form.
+This will list the names and addresses of the sire and dam and will give details of all puppies in their litter.

-The form will also show the registration numbers of the parents, and the date of the mating, and will be signed by both owners.
+The form will also show the registration numbers of the puppies' parents and the date of the mating and will be signed by both owners.

 If the Kennel Club registration certificate or the litter registration form aren't available, or you have suspicions about any of the paperwork, ask the breeder if you can contact the Kennel Club for confirmation over the telephone before you leave.